The total variation distance between high-dimensional Gaussians with the same mean: Introduction

 Along the way of proving this theorem, we also give bounds for the one-dimensional case.

 \begin{theorem}[Total variation distance between one-dimensional Gaussians] In the one-dimensional case, $d=1$, we have

 \end{theorem}

-\paragraph{A note on symmetry.} Observe that while the total variation distance is symmetric, our lower and upper bounds are not symmetric, so they can be automatically strengthened; for instance the following symmetric version of Theorem~\ref{thm:onedimensional} holds:
+Although the total variation distance is symmetric, our lower and upper bounds are not symmetric, so they can be automatically strengthened; for instance, the following symmetric version of Theorem~\ref{thm:onedimensional} holds: